maximbaz/wluma/README.md

 ## Configuration

 The `config.toml` in repository represents default config values.
-To change them, copy the file into `$XDG_CONFIG_HOME/wluma/config.toml` and adjust as desired.
+To change them, copy the file into `$XDG_CONFIG_HOME/wluma/config.toml` or `/etc/xdg/wluma/config.toml` (the former takes precedence over the latter) and adjust as desired.

 ### ALS